 An NAI realm hash is generated from an NAI realm.
 An NAI realm is defined as a subfield within the NAI Realm Tuples field (shown in Figure 9-1091) of the NAI Realm ANQP-element in 9.4.5.10, and based on the NAI Realm Encoding Type, may be formatted in accordance with IETF RFC 4282 and RFC 7542 or is as a UTF-8 string that might not be formatted in accordance with IETF RFC 4282.
 The NAI Realm subfield may contain one or more semicolon-separated NAI realms.

-If an NAI realm hash is used as input into the Bloom filter as described below and adhering to Subclause 11.23.5, the NAI Realm Encoding Type shall be set to 1, i.e., each NAI realm included in the NAI Realm subfield shall be encoded as a UTF-8 string.
+If an NAI realm hash is used as input into the Bloom filter as described below, the NAI Realm Encoding Type shall be set to 1, i.e., each NAI realm included in the NAI Realm subfield shall be encoded as a UTF-8 string.

 An NAI Realm hash used to map into the Bloom Filter Bit Array, utilizes 6 octets, and is generated as follows: